luk3yx/miniirc/README.md

     pass
 ```

+By default, handlers are run in their own thread.
+To use the connection thread,
+add the `thread=False` keyword argument to `Handler`.

 #### Recommendations when using handlers:

- - If you don't need support for miniirc <1.4.0 and are parsing the last
-    parameter, setting `colon` to `False` is strongly recommended.
-If the
-    `colon` parameter is omitted, it defaults to `True`, however this will
-    change when miniirc v2.0.0 is released.
+ - Avoid setting the colon parameter to `True`.
  - Although `Handler` and `CmdHandler` currently accept any object that can be
     converted to a string, every event is converted to a string internally.
- - Not specifying the [`ircv3`](#ircv3-tags) parameter when it is not required
+ - Not specifying the [`ircv3`](#ircv3-tags) parameter when it is not required.
-    prevents a redundant `dict` from being created.
  - To add handlers to a specific `IRC` object and not every one in existence,
     use `irc.Handler` and `irc.CmdHandler` instead.
 If you want to create a
     `Bot` or `Client` class and automatically add handlers to `IRC` objects